Vegan coconut pancakes make a great weekend breakfast, and can be ready in just 25 minutes!

 To make caramelised bananas

-In a small saucepan, heat brown sugar with coconut milk until the sugar melts and the mixture starts to bubble and reduce, add sliced banana and let it bubble for a couple of more minutes.
+- In a small saucepan, heat maple syrup or brown sugar with coconut milk until the sugar melts and the mixture starts to bubble and reduce, add sliced banana and let it bubble for a couple of more minutes.
 Flip over the banana slices and cook for another minute.

 - Serve pancakes when still warm, top with caramelised bananas.